Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Quota Season (May 23, 2025 – Sept.
 27, 2025)

-Plan to be online with a few minutes to spare, exactly six months from your expected start date.
-For example, if you’re planning to hike July 30, be ready to grab permits at 6:55 a.m. on January 30.
-Each day, a total of 40 permits are released online, with 20 for the clockwise direction and 20 for the counterclockwise direction.
+Plan to be online with a few minutes to spare, six months from your expected start date.
+For example, if you’re planning to start your hike on July 30, be ready to grab permits at 6:55 a.m. on January 30.

 The morning your reservation window opens, go to recreation.gov’s Sequoia and Kings Canyon National Park Wilderness Permits page.
 Select “Explore Available Permits” and scroll down to choose either Woods Creek or Bubbs Creek from the list below.